Submissions

 • REFERENCES

-References must comply with the Chicago Manual of Style 17th edition (full note) citation style.
+References must comply with the American Psychological Association (APA) 6th edition citation style.

 Citations in the text